-Recovery Services may be accessed by the beneficiary after completing their course of treatment whether they are triggered, have relapsed or as a preventative measure to prevent relapse.
-Recovery services emphasize the patient's central role in managing their health, use effective self-management support strategies, and organize internal and community resources to provide ongoing self-management support to patients.
-Services are provided as medically necessary.
+Recovery Services are designed to support recovery and prevent relapse with the objective of restoring the beneficiary to their best possible functional level.
+Recovery Services emphasize the beneficiary's central role in managing their health, effective self-management support strategies, and organize internal and community resources to provide ongoing self-management support to beneficiaries.